RobotNerd/outline-format/README.md

 they will be considered new child list items instead of a continuation of the previous item.

-When converting to other formats that support line-wrapping, the line breaks and spacing will be converted to a single space (like when rendering HTML).
+When converting to other formats that support line-wrapping, all contiguous whitespace should be converted to a single space (like rendering HTML).

 ```
 My Section